Best Over-the-Counter Joint Pain Relief Options: What Works and What Doesn't

 Collagen supplements have gained popularity with claims of supporting joint health and reducing pain.

-The Problem: Oral collagen gets broken down into basic amino acids during digestion, so it doesn't directly rebuild joint cartilage as advertised.
+Oral collagen gets broken down into basic amino acids during digestion, so it doesn't directly rebuild joint cartilage as advertised.
 While some studies suggest modest benefits, the effects are often indistinguishable from good overall nutrition and adequate protein intake.

 Best Supplements for Joint Pain: The Supplement Stack Trap